 Neutral Position

 This is the position where both wrestlers are on their feet and no one has control of the other wrestler.
-Basically, this is where two wrestlers are standing up or on their knees and facing each other.
+This is where two wrestlers are standing up or on their knees and facing each other.
 Takedowns can be scored from this position.

 Point Scoring System Of Folkstyle Wrestling